nsg-ethz/bgpsim/README.md

 }
 ```

-The same network can be created using the `net!` macro
+You can create the same network using the `net!` macro:
 ```rust
 use bgpsim::prelude::*;